CRISPR's Path to the Clinic

 Manuscripts will receive prompt peer review and accepted articles will be published online (epub) ahead of print.
 Please refer to our Instructions for Authors before submitting your manuscript for consideration.

 Informal pre-submission inquiries may be sent to the CRISPR Journal editorial office.
-This special issue will be published in late 2021; the deadline for submissions is July 15, 2021.
+This special issue will be published in 2022; the deadline for submissions is October 15, 2021.

 Advantages of publishing in The CRISPR Journal include: